Orion-AI-Lab/S4A/README.md

 ### Instructions

 In order to use the provided PyTroch Dataset class, the required netCDF files of Sen4AgriNet must be downloaded and placed inside the `dataset/netcdf/` folder.
-These files are available for download at [Dropbox](https://www.dropbox.com/scl/fo/ne0dpq72gi3ayhqj0hg60/h?dl=0&rlkey=b0148zl6yja7ph26bpfms6knt), [Google Drive](https://drive.google.com/drive/folders/1-qKhlaMUPPI7Th7xTE2vIXY2nIowrSiC?usp=sharing) and [HuggingFace Hub](https://huggingface.co/datasets/paren8esis/S4A) (_experimental_).
+These files are available for download at [Dropbox](https://www.dropbox.com/scl/fo/ne0dpq72gi3ayhqj0hg60/h?dl=0&rlkey=b0148zl6yja7ph26bpfms6knt), [Google Drive](https://drive.google.com/drive/folders/1-qKhlaMUPPI7Th7xTE2vIXY2nIowrSiC?usp=sharing) and [HuggingFace Hub](https://huggingface.co/datasets/orion-ai-lab/S4A).

 Then, three separate COCO files must be created: one for training, one for validation and one for testing.
 Alternatively, the predefined COCO files for the 3 Scenarios can be downloaded from [here](https://www.dropbox.com/sh/kvgo4r2vin7sbwt/AACzDLNbnSouuZYMk8Y9I4sha?dl=0).